 Hong Kong is known for its incredible, varied cuisine and this extends to its vegan offerings as well.
 As a global city, many restaurants and hotels support the growing plant-based eating trend and you can find everything from vegan cakes to even dim sum!

 This popular cafe specialises in healthy, organic and vegetarian Lebanese fare.
 Try one of the flatbread wraps spiced with zaatar, get your greens in with a fresh salad, dig into a veggie burger, and sip on one of the vitamin-packed juices or smoothies.
 Along with offering good-for-you food, the cafe is also committed to operating on a zero-waste policy.

 Miss Lee offers an array of delicious modern Chinese dishes that are vegan, dairy-free or egg-free.
 Along with a la carte dishes filled with different veggies, diners can also opt for the lunch set, including the daily soup, mains, rice or noodles.
 The fun and friendly restaurant also has a takeaway counter where you can snag ready-to-eat options and freshly made smoothies.

 Outside the major cities of Vientiane and Luang Prabang, vegan options in Laos are a bit limited but not impossible to find.
 If you’re sticking to a strict vegan diet, however, it’s important to be aware of some common foods and ingredients that may work their way into otherwise vegan dishes.
-For example, soya milk is widely available throughout the country but usually from the Lactosoy brand, which often sells a version that has dairy milk in it.
+For example, eggs and soya milk is widely available throughout the country but the soya milk is usually from the Lactosoy brand, which often sells a version that has dairy milk in it.
 Then there’s the fish sauce.
 The Lao people have their own variety of fish sauce, called padaek, which can end up in your food if you aren’t careful.